Want the perfect workout program?Take Quiz

 Be sure to do a dynamic bodyweight warm up before you do this workout to avoid injury and to ensure your muscles and joints are primed and ready to go!

-Note: For Olympic barbells, we don’t recommend Amazon, we would recommend companies like Rogue, Titan or American Barbell.
+For Olympic barbells, we don’t recommend Amazon, we would recommend companies like Rogue, Titan or American Barbell.
 However, for EZ bars, Amazon actually has some great options.
+Check out Curl Bars on Amazon

 Comments will be approved before showing up.